-- The FRDC established the South East Fishery Industry Development Subprogram21 to change a narrow focus on R&D to underpin stock assessment to one that reflected wholeof-chain processes in the fishery, which at the time supplied 60 per cent of fish for the domestic market. - A memorandum of understanding was signed with the Australian Tuna Boat Owners Association the first of a number of memoranda with industry entities providing for a guarantee of revenue to the FRDC for a period of up to five years, in return for delivery of a sector-specific R&D program.
+- The FRDC established the South East Fishery Industry Development Subprogram to change a narrow focus on R&D to underpin stock assessment to one that reflected whole- of-chain processes in the fishery, which at the time supplied 60% of fish for the domestic market. - A memorandum of understanding was signed with the Australian Tuna Boat Owners Association the first of a number of memoranda with industry entities providing for a guarantee of revenue to the FRDC for a period of up to five years, in return for delivery of a sector-specific R&D program.

 [The following year a similar memorandum was signed with the Tasmanian Salmonid Growers Association and in 2001-02 the FRDC continued to develop strategic alliances with industry through signing a memorandum with the Northern Prawn Fishery and Australian Prawn Farmers Association.
 From 2005 these arrangements were superseded by Industry Partnership Agreements.
-See 2005-06 and Appendix B]
+See 2005-06:Chefs and consumers engaged and Appendix B]

-At the Aquaculture beyond 2000 conference sponsored by AFFA and FRDC, participants resolved, after recognising that more than 90 per cent of aquaculture value was derived from five species, that public investment in aquaculture R&D should focus on species that have a high potential for commercialisation.
-The Australian Government announced it would support an Aquaculture Action Agenda to facilitate aquaculture development.
+- At the Aquaculture beyond 2000 conference sponsored by AFFA and FRDC, participants resolved, after recognising that more than 90 per cent of aquaculture value was derived from five species, that public investment in aquaculture R&D should focus on species that have a high potential for commercialisation.
+The Australian Government announced it would support an Aquaculture Action Agenda to facilitate aquaculture development. - · As a result of this Agenda, the National Aquaculture Council was formed with Australian Government seed funding.
+Further, the conference resolution was embraced by the FRDC as its future aquaculture investment strategy.
+The potential to use inland saline water for aquaculture was identified in a national R&D plan funded by the FRDC.

-20 Led by Dr Rick Fletcher.
+&lt;sup>20 Led by Dr Rick Fletcher.

-21 Led by Dr Ian Knuckey.
+&lt;sup>21 Led by Dr Ian Knuckey.